Driving Safety Courses

 - Have not committed the offense of speeding 25 mph or more over the speed limit.

 - Do not have a commercial driver's license or out of state driver's license.

 You may not take defensive driving for certain offenses.
 You should call the court to see if you qualify.
 Passing or overtaking a school bus is an example of a violation that will not allow you to take a defensive driving course

 If you fail to show proof of completing the defensive driving course to the court within 90 days, you will be required to appear for a show cause hearing.
 If you fail to appear for the hearing you will be charged with failure to appear and the case will be reported to the Texas Department of Public Safety.

-All requests for probation must be in writing with a plea of guilty or nolo contendere and a waiver of jury trial.
+All requests for Deferred Adjudication must be in writing with a plea of guilty or nolo contendere and a waiver of jury trial.
 You will need to call the court to see if you qualify and for specific instructions before submitting this request.

 Defendants may not speak with the judge prior to trial.
 All defendants are encouraged to call the court office for assistance with their cases.